-- Restricted Access: There are strict controls over all physical access to the Redbooth servers; the servers themselves are fully protected with power redundancy, temperature controls, and fire detection systems.
+- Restricted Access: There are strict regulations regarding physical access to the Redbooth servers; the servers themselves are fully protected with power redundancy, temperature controls, and fire detection systems.

 - Safe Connections: Redbooth guarantees a secure connection at all times.
-Customer data is encrypted for transfer using SSL and is accessible exclusively via https (HTTP is never used).
+Customer data is encrypted for transfer using SSL and is accessible exclusively via HTTPS.

-- Password Encryption: User passwords are stored with one-way, 256-bit encryption, “the very same high-security standard used in online banking.”
+- Password Encryption: User passwords are stored with one-way, 256-bit encryption.

 Redbooth is a great software package for small teams looking for an easy-to-use, visually appealing way to track tasks and projects.
 Although the software does not include all of the budgeting features some businesses may need, small teams will appreciate the low cost and the immediate usability of the platform.